★ Why You’ll Love this Recipe ★

 ★ Alternate Cooking Methods ★

-1. Traditional double boiling method - this is probably he most commonly accepted way to make Hollandiase sauce and what they teach you in culinary school.
-It involves using a proper double boiler, or placing a large metal bowl over top of a sauce pan about â…› of the way full of water.
+This is probably he most commonly accepted way to make Hollandiase sauce and what they teach you in culinary school.
+It involves using a proper double boiler, or placing a large metal bowl over top of a sauce pan about โ of the way full of water.
 The water in the sauce pan boils and heats up the metal bowl.
 You place your eggs, butter, milk and lemon juice into the bowl and whisk.
 You need to use a bowl that is wider than the sauce pan.

-2. Microwave - Yes you can make Hollandaise sauce in the microwave!
+Yes you can make Hollandaise sauce in the microwave!
 See below for instructions.

 If you're feeling confident with your ability to make the stovetop version of this sauce, you might be ready to try the microwave shortcut.